stanford-ssi/balloons/HABEES/README.md

 ###A modular flight controller with payload interface for high altitude balloons

 #Flight States:
-The avionics uses an Event Driven Programming model in order to clearly transition between states of operation.
+The avionics uses an Event Driven model in order to clearly transition between states of operation.

 #### States
 1. Pre-Launch